julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/application/application.md

 # Application Setup

-When it comes to setting up your Vue applications, there are quite a few things you need to take into considerations in order to fit good practices and also to include as much as you need to run your tasks.
+When it comes to setting up your Vue.js applications, there are quite a few things you need to take into considerations in order to implement good practices and also to include as much as you need to run your tasks.

 However, here are the most common and recommended things you need to keep track of: